Sean-Bradley/SNMPWALK2ZABBIX/README.md

 ```

 - `community-string` : This is the v2c community name.
 Most systems default to use `public` as the community name.
-- `IP-address` : The IP addess of the SNMP device that returns a valid `snmpwalk` response.
+- `IP-address` : The IP address of the SNMP device that returns a valid `snmpwalk` response.
 - `root-OID` : Indicates which OID to start creating items from.
-An OID to low, e.g, `1.3`, will result in a much larger template.
+An OID very low, e.g, `1`, will result in a much larger template, versus `1.3` or `1.3.6` or `1.3.6.1` or `1.3.6.1.2`, etc.

 ## Example